Water intake plays a critical role in almost all the bodily functions of our furry friends.

 Dehydration can quickly become a danger for puppies during hot weather or when physically active.

-In addition to aiding digestion and regulating body temperature, water also plays a vital role in maintaining healthy organ function.
+Water aids digestion and regulates body temperature, vital in maintaining healthy organ function.

 Water lubricates joints, cushions internal organs, and removes waste through urination.

-Puppies need plenty of water to help their growing organs work properly.
+Puppies need plenty of water to help their growing organs work correctly.

 Water helps keep the skin hydrated from within, preventing dryness and flakiness that can lead to itchiness or irritation.
 A well-hydrated coat will be shinier and softer, contributing to your puppy’s overall appearance.